sirnolag/sirnolag.github.io/Welcome.md

-# Home
+# CORE Retail Lite
+> A Roblox system to improve realism by simulating interactivity within a supermarket

+## What it is

- The **CORE Supermarket System** is a easy-to-use modular foundation for creating dynamic interactive supermarkets for Roblox.
+**CORE Retail Lite** is a easy-to-use Open-Source Roblox System for creating dynamic & interactive supermarkets for Roblox.

+## What it contains

-It provides a core for essiential supermarket modules such as **Click-To-Get, Restocking, Stock Mangement** and other modules.
+It provides essiental supermarket features such as:
-These modules can be plugged in any order to offer the most amount of customisability and flexiblity for your custom supermarket.
+- **Click To Get**
+- **Trolley System**
+- **Restocking System**
+- **Price Tag System**

+The system contains `Configuration` offering customisability within your game.